-The capacity that the State reserves in each waiver year is specified in the following table:
+The capacity that the state reserves in each waiver year is specified in the following table:

-Waiver Year C apacity Reserve ed
+Waiver Year Capacity Reserve d

 Year 1 7

 Year 2 7

 Year 3 7

 Year 4 7

 Year 5 7

 d.
 Scheduled Phase-In or Phase-Out.
 Within a waiver year, the state may make the number of participants who are served subject to a phase-in or phase-out schedule (select one):